ppumkin/kstar.sharp/README.md

  - nginx proxying port 80 to XSP

 Currently this FreeNAS implemention has been running for days, logging data to sqlite file every 30 seconds.
 MVC reads from the same sqlite file and the basic dashboard works well.
 Thanks to the advantages of ZFS on FreeNAS it actually runs faster on my low end "nas" box than my beefy dev machine. +1 for ZFS!

+###Android###
+Will reuse the C# library in Xamarin Android project

+###iOS###
+Will reuse the C# library in Xamarin iOS project but there seems to be initial problems with this.
+Firstly I don't have a mac and secondly Xamarin decided to not install the iOS SDK...
+Looking bleak as usual with iOS.